ucsd-dsc-arts/dsc160-midterm-group-3/README.md

     - We will be analyzing image data from the wikiart website (primarily drawings, sketches, and paintings)

 - What is your research question?
-    - Does art created in the same region of the world (Asia, Europe, etc) during different time periods have more variance than art created in different regions of the world during the same time period?
+    - Does art created in a specific country over a period of time have more variance than art created in different countries?

 - What is your hypothesis about the results?
     - We hypothesize that artwork created in the same areas of the world will have less variance than art created in different regions of the world during the same time period.